bsnes-emu/bsnes/docs/install/windows.md

 the new folder should contain `higan.exe` and `icarus.exe` along with other assorted files and folders that describe the systems higan emulates.

-You may put that folder wherever you like.
+You may put that new folder wherever you like.

 To run higan, open the `higan.exe` file.